Forschungsschwerpunkt: Teachers‘ agency in school development

 Projektleitung intern

-Kramer, Martin; MSc PhD.
+Kramer, Martin; MSc OSR PhD.

 Interne Projektmitarbeiter/innen